Charlie-Nicholls/Library-At-The-End-of-Time/Session Notes/Chapter 03.md

 > - Tells [[Tibword Phirin]] he wants to test him, to put him and his team on the [[Tome of Spirits]] case to see what he's made of.
 Promises him that their warlock pact will grow stronger if he approves of his choices.

 > [!recite|no-i nbrd] Return To [[The Library]]
->> [!recite|clean no-t]
+>> [!boxed|no-t]
 >> Clickity Clackity, as you step through the portal back to the library you hear Barry start to cry out from behind you.
 Clearly Panicked.
 > - Describe his body disintegrating and give him a chance to reach out to his soul.
 > - Gives him [[Soul of Barry The Baselisk]] abilities.
 > - [[Professor Werblzwerth]] if told will be annoyed with himself for not considering that [[Soul of Barry The Baselisk|Barry]] is a living creature and so can't travel to [[The Library]] with his corporeal form.